![]() |

 German, 1 Swedish, 1 Yugoslav, 1 French, and a few Russian

-web pages (links are at the top of each web page) for the ever growing
+the web pages (links are at the top of each web page) for the ever growing

 selection of manuals for arms and training.